 prevents white from making progress out into the centre.
 Note though that it leaves a cut behind at a.
 To Tenuki here would be a disaster for black.

 : again Black answers.
-Black has successfully kept White to the side, whilst developing strength in the middle.
+Black has successfully kept White to the side, whilst building a wall facing outwards.

 White has Sente to play elsewhere.